 If $1,000 is raised, it would allow Wishing Wings to grant 10 clothing wishes, which could be a tux or dress to go to a school dance.

 If we can raise $3,000, seven foster families can experience a "Christmas Wish Experience," which could include a family trip "Christmas at the Zoo" or "Disney on Ice."

-Let's Send the Love to Wishing Wings.
+You donated more than $4,500 to Wishing Wings.
 Click here to donate.

 09/19/2022 — Send the Love is highlighting Indiana Health Fund, which helps Hoosiers manage medical debt.